hatohui/fcj-workshop/content/5-Workshop/5.4-S3-onprem/5.4.1-prepare/_index.md

 ---
-title : "Prepare the environment" date : "`r Sys.Date()`"
+title: "Prepare the environment"
+date: "2025-08-08"
-weight : 1
+weight: 1
-chapter : false
+chapter: false
-pre : " <b> 5.4.1 </b> "
+pre: " <b> 5.4.1 </b> "
 ---

 To prepare for this part of the workshop you will need to:

-+ Deploying a CloudFormation stack
+- Deploying a CloudFormation stack
-+ Modifying a VPC route table.
+- Modifying a VPC route table.

 These components work together to simulate on-premises DNS forwarding and name resolution.

 #### Deploy the CloudFormation stack

 The CloudFormation template will create additional services to support an on-premises simulation:

-+ One Route 53 Private Hosted Zone that hosts Alias records for the PrivateLink S3 endpoint
+- One Route 53 Private Hosted Zone that hosts Alias records for the PrivateLink S3 endpoint
-+ One Route 53 Inbound Resolver endpoint that enables "VPC Cloud" to resolve inbound DNS resolution requests to the Private Hosted Zone
+- One Route 53 Inbound Resolver endpoint that enables "VPC Cloud" to resolve inbound DNS resolution requests to the Private Hosted Zone
-+ One Route 53 Outbound Resolver endpoint that enables "VPC On-prem" to forward DNS requests for S3 to "VPC Cloud"
+- One Route 53 Outbound Resolver endpoint that enables "VPC On-prem" to forward DNS requests for S3 to "VPC Cloud"

 ![route 53 diagram](/images/5-Workshop/5.4-S3-onprem/route53.png)